papichulo16/ctf-stuff/akasec/pwn-warmup.md

 This challenge was really fun.
 It might have been easier for some more experienced people but I am fairly new and had a lot of headache near the end.

-This challenge started off fairly straight-forward since I knew from the first glance into the Ghidra disassembly code it would be a stack pivot problem since it only gives you 16 bytes to work with after the `RBP` register.
+This challenge started off fairly straight-forward since from the first glance into the disassembly code you can see that it would be a stack pivot problem since it only gives you 16 bytes to work with.

 ``` c
 undefined8 main(void)